The Short Answer

 Age Verification

-It's your responsibility to ensure everyone drinking is 21+.
+Everyone drinking must be 21+ — that's on the person booking the ride, not us.
 We don't card passengers — that's not our role — but we won't knowingly allow minors to drink on board.
 If you have a mixed-age group (say, a quinceañera or sweet sixteen), let us know when booking.
 Alcohol consumption simply won't happen on those rides.

 Chicago-Specific Rules